Facebook shares dip as Wall Street ponders Australia news fallout

 Facebook has flagged commercial risks around copyright and content moderation consistently to investors in recent years, while successfully riding out the public relations fallout as its advertising revenue surged.

-Along with Google owner Alphabet, it now controls more than half of the digital advertising markets globally.
+Along with Google owner Alphabet Inc, it now controls more than half of the digital advertising markets globally.
+Last year alone, Facebook raked in more than $84 billion in ad sales.

+Summit Insights Group analyst Jonathan Kees said Facebook does not rely on news unlike Google and so its advertisers would stick as long as its community of users stay engaged with the platform by posting and sharing content.

-The company’s shares, up 33% last year even as the platform was widely criticized for its handling of hate speech and misinformation related to COVID-19, dipped 1% in pre-market trade in New York.
+The company’s shares, up 33% last year even as the platform was widely criticized for its handling of hate speech and misinformation related to COVID-19, dipped 2.2% in early trade in New York.

+Graphic: Social media companies outperformed S&P 500 since the start of 2020 -

+Among other big technology firm, Apple Inc, Microsoft Corp, Amazon.com Inc, and Alphabet Inc were all down between 0.6% and 1.3%.

 Like others of the “stay-at-home” stock market winners from the past year’s COVID-19 lockdowns, Facebook has soared in value and is now worth almost $800 billion.
 Filings show that in the past three months, company insiders have sold $788 million of shares.